seinecle/gephi-tutorials/docs/generated-slides/subdir/using-filters-en_temp_html.md

 //ST: More tutorials on importing data to Gephi
 //ST: !

-- https://github.com/gephi/gephi/wiki/Import-CSV-Data[The Gephi wiki on importing csv]
+- https://www.youtube.com/watch?v=UrrWA_t1rjc[Video on using filters by Jen Golbeck]

 == the end